In his final pitch to voters, Biden goes hard at moderates

 “For my district, there is a real interest in just getting to some stability, some practicality,” said Rep. Elissa Slotkin (D-Mich.), who in 2018 flipped a Republican district that includes suburban areas around Detroit.
 “Highlighting the comfort that Joe Biden provides with the stability, I think, is important, especially for like suburban Republican women who can’t stand Trump but are worried that Joe Biden may be bad, maybe, for their pocketbooks.”

-In one respect, Biden has recently created some wiggle room on a divisive issue, repeatedly refusing to say whether he would expand the Supreme Court after coming out against the idea in the primary.
-“You will know my opinion on court-packing when the election is over,” Biden told reporters in Phoenix on Thursday.
+In one respect, Biden recently created some wiggle room on a divisive issue, repeatedly refusing to say whether he would expand the Supreme Court after coming out against the idea in the primary.
+“You will know my opinion on court-packing when the election is over,” Biden told reporters in Phoenix last Thursday.
+But on Monday he told WKRC TV in Cincinnati that he was “not a fan of court-packing,” a position that aligns him closer to the political center than the left.

 With a major address last Tuesday in the throes of a race rocked by the pandemic, a Supreme Court vacancy, historic economic turmoil and bitter attacks that have created enmity on both sides, Biden sought to amplify his moderation by laying the foundation of his final pitch to voters — that he is the remedy for the divisions Trump has sown.